nmafb/udacity-de-nano/Projects/README.md

 ## Create a AWS Redshift Cluster IAM User/Role

 This step is very important, as we need it to interact with the AWS Account.
-It is necessary to edit the <code>dwh.cgf</code> file with your admin credentials from the AWS account.
+It is necessary to edit the <code>dwh.cgf</code> file with the admin credentials from the AWS account.

 For this project it was created an AWS IAM User and Role:
 1. Create IAM user (dwhuser)